 Though there are still weeks of hot and humid days left for us to enjoy here in the Northeast, there is an underlying knowing that summer is dwindling.
 The back to school energy has already begun and we feel the pressure to enjoy these last days of full sun; to get to the beach or to barbeque in the backyard.
 The blooming of the Queen Ann’s Lace on the side of the road too, is a gentle reminder that the Summer days are coming to a close and Autumn is just around the corner.

 There are a multitude of ways for us to flow with this shifting and to honor the blessings of the season ~ a high holiday among our ancestors and agricultural societies.
-Below are 5 ways for you to connect with and embrace with these energies.
+Here are some ideas.

 ~ The time honored tradition for this festival is the baking of bread.
 Include fresh sprouted wheat as a representation of the rebirth that comes after death, and decorate your altar with a fresh loaf (Lammas means loaf-mass), late summer fruit or vegetables, and the colors of their harvest ~ buttery yellow, rich leafy green, ripe tomato red and the deep blue and purple of the berries.